ngodn/tiny-dfr/README.md

 ## Overview

-this enhanced iny-dfr provides customizable Touch Bar functionality on macbooks running arch linux with Omarchy specifically, thou might support other distros as well.
+this enhanced tiny-dfr provides customizable Touch Bar functionality on macbooks running arch linux with Omarchy specifically, thou might support other distros as well.
 By default, the Touch Bar works in the same mode as Windows Bootcamp, but tiny-dfr allows you to customize it with your own layouts and functions.

 ### Features
 - Customizable Touch Bar layouts and functions